-I believe that self-confidence isn’t something you’re born with—it’s something you build.
+I literally wrote the book on how guys can use self-improvement to strengthen their self-confidence, because I believe that confidence isn’t something you’re born with—it’s something you build.

 Like I said, I don’t think that confidence is something you’re born with, I think it’s something you build.
 And while my freshman-year journalism school prof would kill me for using such hackneyed cliches, in the pursuit of self-confidence I’ve found two principles to prove true: knowledge is power and practice makes perfect.

-By learning ways to improve the way you think, look and feel, then putting those lessons into action, you can Take Control of Your Confidence and Make Yourself Esteemed.
+By learning ways to improve the way you think, look and feel, then putting those lessons into action, you can take control of your confidence, and not just make your self-esteem, but Make Yourself Esteemed.

-And my mission is to help you do both.
+And my mission is to help you do just that.

 Oh, and in case you’re wondering: why did I choose the name “Irreverent” Gent?
 Because I don’t believe that self-improvement has to be serious or stuffy.
 In fact, in my experience, it can be pretty damn fun.
 (Plus it just kind of sounds good, doesn’t it?)